morcs/beautiful-jekyll/_posts/2019-07-18-billion-dollar-mistake.md

 The problem is that null is like a sort of evil gremlin.
 It can masquerade as any value in your code and pretend to be something it isn't, until someone tries to treat it how it was advertised, at which point the gremlin jumps out and causes your application to explode, leaving you having to work out where on earth the gremlin was introduced.

-## What if other stuff worked this way?
+## What if nullables were more like other things?

 So how should it work instead?
 Lets look at some other similar programming structures and how they behave.